UK leaves coronavirus lifeline for workers in place for 4 more months

 Sunak said he would give further details by the end of May.
 An economic think-tank said extending the furlough scheme would prevent companies from readjusting to the changed economy, potentially causing a rise in joblessness after the lockdown.

-"It would have been better to spell out much more clearly what the government intends now, rather than delaying the detail," Len Shackleton, a research fellow at the Institute for Economic Affairs, said.
+"It would have been better to spell out much more clearly what the government intends now, rather than delaying the detail," said Len Shackleton, a research fellow at the Institute for Economic Affairs.
 But a group representing manufacturers said the extension meant jobs had been saved.

-It said 36,000 loans worth over 6 billion pounds had been made through the Coronavirus Business Interruption Loan Scheme, which carries 80% state guarantees and has made slow progress since it was announced in March. ($1 = 0.8093 pounds)
+It said 36,000 loans worth over 6 billion pounds had been made through the Coronavirus Business Interruption Loan Scheme, which carries 80% state guarantees and has made slow progress since it was announced in March.
+(Additonal reporting by Elizabeth Piper; Writing by William Schomberg; Editing by Guy Faulconbridge, Stephen Addison and Catherine Evans)